torch2424/wasmboy/README.md

 - Configurable options to increase performance for low(er) end devices 🔥
 - Importable into other projects as a dependency ♻️
 - Built with Web Assembly 🕸️
+- Uses Web Workers for Parallelized rendering 🛠️
 - Keyboard and gamepad input support using [responsive gamepad](https://www.npmjs.com/package/responsive-gamepad) ⌨️ 🎮
 - Debugger with a value table (I/O map), Tile Data visualizer, and Background Map with Scroll Indicators 🐛
+- Runs in both Browser and Node 🌐

 # Usage

+**Project is still < 1.0.0.
+Most games are playable, but the emulator is still not very accurate.
+Expect bugs.**

 Simply install through npm: